Available for a student report.

 The "D" version of "doctor" maps to a contemporary version

 of the English word doctor.
-The "M" version maps to an old English
+The "bent hand" version of

-Already having an initialized sign for doctor (based on
+Already having a sign for doctor (based on

-medic) doesn't automatically mean that another initialized sign for
+medic) doesn't automatically mean that the initialized sign for

 doctor is English.
 What it means is that you now have two signs